ArvsAndCarbs/TOTKDowngrade-1.2.0-Save-version/README.md

 1. If you want to play TOTK in a different switch, Reset factory settings that device to wipe TOTK game updates.
 Don't sync it yet with your Account, just create a user.
 Keep offline.
 2. turn on CFW switch to sysndand from section B
 3. turn on Clean switch, Turn off auto update
 4. Use match version feature to install the 1.1.1 update to your clean switch.
-While game is selected, press + and under Software Update, use Math Version with Local Users feature.
+While game is selected, press + and under Software Update, use Match Version with Local Users feature.

 D. OPTIONAL: Sync to Cloud save and play on your Clean 2nd console
 1. Boot your CFW switch to Stock FW